Small Things to Do to Leave Your Comfort Zone

 I felt stuck.

 I was rarely getting out of my comfort zone, due to kids, a busy routine, or just being lazy.
 Instead, I wanted to feel safe.
 So, I stayed in my house, talked to the same people, and participated in the same comfortable activities.
 Day in.
 And day out.

 So, I set out to remedy the problem.
 I worked to step out of my comfort zone again in small, tangible ways.
-They were not grand, spectacular gestures.
-And I did not have to break any CDC guidelines to do it.
+They were not grand gestures.
 But they certainly made a huge impact in my day.

 If you’re looking for a little spark in your day, it’s time to challenge yourself as well.
 Gain back your confidence and sense of adventure.
 In this article you’ll find: